sfei/d3-SimpleGraph/api/add-data.md

 ## Data in SimpleGraph ##

 SimpleGraph stores data in a few simplified data models that contain both coordinate information and some metadata about the data series and parameters on drawing them.
 Data is split into categories of points, lines, areas, and pointlines (lines constructed as connections between a point data series), each of which are handled separately.
-For more information on how these data are detailed, see definitions of [pointData](./defs.md#defs-point-data), [lineData](./defs.md#defs-line-data), and [areaData](./defs.md#defs-area-data).
+For more information on how these data are detailed, see definitions of [pointData](./defs.md#point-data), [lineData](./defs.md#line-data), and [areaData](./defs.md#area-data).

 #### Data series ####

 Data are referenced by series names.
 Multiple sets of data associated with the same series name are allowed.
 That is, adding another dataset with the same series name simply stacks them instead of replacing the original, and the same data series name may also appear as points, lines, and/or areas.

 Data are then referenced by series, which means that modifying or removing data can get tricky if you only want to affect a singular datum within the data series.
 E.g., you may add several lines of the same data series, and if added separately, you may specify a different interpolation type for each.
 However, to update the interpolation type, one either has to update the interpolation for the entire data series in bulk or update a specific index corresponding to the addition order of the data series.
-For more on this, see ["Removing and updating data"](./mod-data.md).
+For more on this, see [Removing and updating data](./mod-data.md).

 ## Adding data ##

-Note that bindings of input data to data model in SimpleGraph, and from there to D3 objects, depend on the method the data was added.
+Note that bindings of input data to data model in SimpleGraph and from there to D3 objects, depend on the method the data was added.
 This becomes important when updating data via syncing is desired (a prerequisite to animated transitions).
 For more on this, see [Removing and updating data](./mod-data.md#syncing-data).

 Note that changes to the data will not be reflected until the data is [re]drawn.
 For more, see [Drawing data onto the graph](./draw.md).